 "Where Legends are made".

-The 38th annual Phoenix 4th of July 2019 will be July 3 to 7, 2019.
+The 2022 Phoenix 4th of July convention will be on June 29th - July 4th, 2022.
 Check the website for details. www.Phoenix4thofJuly.com The staff has a fun Convention planned.
 Top Champions, workshops, intensives, cocktail party, late night parties The talented instructors will have you dancing like a pro.

 Robert is internationally renowned for bringing his wealth of knowledge, charisma, experience, and talent to any project in which he has a role.